Tech For Good: Assistive Tech showcase at S3 World Stroke Day Open House

 Chief Kheng Wah, demonstrating a 3D printed tool that lets users more easily turn a metal key to unlock a padlock.

-A 3D printed light touch switch makes it a breeze to turn on a fan for instance.
+A 3D printed light-touch switch makes it a breeze to turn on a fan.

 Okay sometimes there are exceptions to “simplest of things”.
 Here, we adapted a 3D printer that allows users to manipulate a knob and draw.
 We call it: Touch2Paint.